sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 ## <a name="job-charging"></a>Job Charging

 The basic charge unit for all SDSC machines, including Expanse, is the Service Unit (SU).
 This corresponds to:
-* Use of one compute core utilizing less than or equal to 2G of data for one hour
+* 1 CPU - use of one compute core utilizing less than or equal to 2G of data for one hour.
 * 1 GPU using less than 96G of data for 1 hour.
-Note: your charges are based on the resources that are tied up by your job and don't necessarily reflect how the resources are used.
-Charges are based on either the number of cores or the fraction of the memory requested, whichever is larger.
-The minimum charge for any job is 1 SU.
+* Shared resources - based on either the number of cores or the fraction of the memory requested, whichever is larger
+* Charges are based on  resources that are tied up by your job not how the resources are used.
+* The minimum charge for any job is 1 SU.

 See the [Expanse User Guide](https://www.sdsc.edu/support/user_guides/expanse.html#charging) for more details and factors that affect job charging.